markomanninen/grcriddles/doc/chapter1.rst

 Longest words
 ~~~~~~~~~~~~~

-For curiosity, let's also see the longest words in the database:
+For a curiosity, let's also see the longest words in the database:

 .. code-block:: python

     from functions import HTML
     # load result to the temporary variable for later usage
     l = df.sort_values(3, ascending=False).head(n=20)
+    # output table
     HTML(l.to_html(index=False))

 ========================================== ============= ========